vishnuasp/BattleTroopsGame/README.md

 Description:
 --
-A Two player Battle Game with players having their armies of troops fighting each other.
+A Two player Battle Game with players having their armies of troops fighting against each other.
-The troop types at the moment are: Monkeys, Flying Monkeys, Wizards and Balloons
+The troop types at the moment are: Monkeys, Flying Monkeys, Wizards and Balloons.

 Note: This is an eclipse project.
-It is recommend to import the project to eclipse.
+It is recommend to import the project into eclipse.

 Project Directory structure is as follows:
 --